acoli-repo/conll-rdf/README.md

 This will create a new file `example.ttl` in conll-rdf by simply providing

 * a base-URI (ideally a resolvable URL to adhere to the five stars of LOD).
 * the names of the CoNLL columns from left to right.

+### run.sh
+`run.sh` is used to make things feel more bash-like.
+It determines the classpath, updates class files if necessary and runs the specified java class with the provided arguments.
+* eg. `cat foo.ttl | ./run.sh CoNLLRDFFormatter > foo_formatted.ttl` would pipe `foo.ttl` through `CoNLLRDFFormatter` into `foo_formatted.ttl`.
+* In case the respective `.class` files cannot be found, `run.sh` calls `compile.sh` to compile the java classes from source.
+Of course, you may also run `compile.sh` independently.

-## Usage
+## Classes
 In this chapter you can find detailed information on all functionalities of **conll-rdf**.

 All relevant classes are in [src/](./src/org/acoli/conll/rdf).
 Sample scripts in [examples/](./examples).
 These convert data found in [data/](./data/ud/UD_English-master).
 In case your corpus directly corresponds to a format found there you can directly convert it with given scripts into conll-rdf.